For an interactive map; click here instead

 The inner parts are completely unexploited.
 Most houses are on the eastern side.
-There are two lakes; Storträsket and Västerbyträsk.
+There are two small lakes; Storträsket and Västerbyträsk.

 Due to the active farming with grazing animals there are also fine grazing lands with ”mandelblom, kattfot och blå viol" (a stanza from an Evert Taube song).

 In the woods you can meet elks, roe deer, foxes and badgers, but most of all it will be hard to avoid the numerous fallow deers, who have spread from Rågskär in the 1960's (imported for hunting-game reasons).
 Common buzzard och osprey breeds on Nämdö, and the sea eagle often take turns from close-by bird-preserve areas.

 Nämdö is mentioned in text as early as in the 13th century, in king Valdemar Seirs sailing description along the Swedish coast to Reval in Estonia.
 The island was likely inhabited even earlier, although proofed ancient remains are missing.

 In the 16th century there were eight registered farmers in Vesterby, Vestanvich, Longvich, Rörstrand and on Mörtö. Östanvik was the largest farm, governing many of the other homesteads.

 In the summer of 1719 almost all of Nämdö was burnt down by the russians.
 The old Östanviks farm was then located at the current German parish summer camp, but was later rebuilt further south.
 Still today you can see the old houses from the 18th century, and the garden and the avenue.
 The farming of today is conducted from the new Östanviks Farm, built in the early 20th century, close to the jetty of Östanvik.